Get 80% off your plan for your first 3 months*

 Key takeaways

-• Report all 1099-NEC income on your tax return if you're the recipient, even if you don't receive the form, and prepare to pay both federal income tax and 15.3% self-employment tax on these earnings.
+• Report all 1099-NEC income on your tax return if you're the recipient, even if you don't receive the form, and prepare to pay both federal income tax and 15.3% self-employment tax on those earnings.

 Who should complete a 1099-NEC?